-- The University allocates a student number to you when you apply to study at the University. - The student number is your unique identification to simplify future communication with the University. - Use your student number every time you communicate with the University.
+- The University allocates a student number to you when you apply to study at the University. - The student number is a unique number to identify you and to simplify future communication with the University. - Use your student number every time you communicate with the University.

-4.2 Contact details of the University
+4.3 Contact details of the University